 Paint Poured Planets Art Project

-The Paint Poured Planets Lesson Plan uses the acrylic paint pouring technique and adds a science focus by creating the look of swirling gases and the mysterious landscape of a far away planet.
+The Paint Poured Planets Lesson Plan uses the acrylic paint pouring technique and adds a science focus by creating the look of swirling gases and the mysterious landscape of a faraway planet.
 The project explores abstract art and the use of non-traditional tools and methods to experiment with color mixing.

-Careful preparation of the paint portions and for the pouring method requires the use of math skills and attention to detail.
+Careful preparation of the paint portions and the pouring method requires the use of math skills and attention to detail.
 The goal is to create a piece of swirled and blended colors using gravity to spread the paint evenly across the surface.

 Tips for Paint Pouring in the Classroom

-Paint pouring sounds, and can be pretty messy.
+Poured paint art can be pretty messy.
 Consider doing a little extra prep and following these tips to try and keep things under control.

 - Show students how to carefully measure the amount of paint needed.
 Too much paint can result in a lot of excess waste and mess.